 - Note: 1.
 This form is prepared to report the amount in USD of the head office and domestic branches, international financial business branches, and overseas branches, excluding contingent assets and contingent liabilities. - 2.
 Interest rate sensitivity assets and liabilities mean the assets and liabilities with interest of which the income or cost varies depending on the interest rate. - 3.
 Interest rate sensitivity gap=Interest rate sensitivity assets Interest rate sensitivity liabilities. - 4.
 Interest Rate Sensitive Assets to Liabilities Ratio = Interest Rate Sensitive Assets ÷ Interest Rate Sensitive Liabilities (refers to USD interest rate sensitive assets and interest rate sensitive liabilities)

-(Reviewed only, not audited in accordance with the auditing standards generally accepted in the ROC)
+(Reviewed only, not audited in accordance with the auditing standards generally accepted in the ROC) (In Thousands of New Taiwan Dollars, unless otherwise specified)

 Profitability

 Unit: %